machal/cssmine-content/flexbox-reference.md

 align-content: stretch, flex-start, flex-end, center, space-between, space-around
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An here is another alignment property.
+And here is another alignment property.
 This time it applies only to flex
 containers whose items are wrapped onto multiple lines.

 ![align-content.jpg](<images/flexbox-align-content.jpg>)